dpletzke/lets-get-trivial/README.md

 <li>The number of points for each question is based on the
 difficulty of the question.
 </li>
-<li>Your updated score and points earned for will be shown at the
+<li>Your updated score and points earned will be shown at the
 end of each question.</li>
 </ol>